©

 • Camping and bivouacs;

-• Mountain biking and electrically-assisted mountain biking;
+• Mountain biking and electrically assisted mountain biking;

-• Dogs not on a leash;
+• Dogs not on a lead;

 • Take-off and landing of any aircraft (drone, paraglider, etc.);

-• Aerotract activities (kites);
+• Aerotracted activities (kites);

-• Gathering, uprooting and destroying plants;
+• Picking, uprooting and destroying plants;

-• Harvesting fossils, insects and other animals;
+• Collecting fossils, insects and other animals;

 • Deposit waste of any kind.

-Appb panelAppb panel
+Appb panel